ikumen/tlrl/README.md

 Technically you can name `application-local.yml` anything, but I've already configured the following:
   - `.gitignore` is already configured to ignore `application-local.yml`
   - `backend/src/main/resources/application.yml` is already configured to pull in the `local` profile

+_Just remember to update the gitignore with your custom "local" file name, so it doesn't accidentally get committed._

 ### Running TLRL
 To run a demo of TLRL (assuming you've completed the requirements above), we use `docker-compose`